BobRay/EZfaq/ezfaq/docs/readme.txt

 A:Four

-EXTRA: This will always be rendered between questions. (optional)
+Extra: This will always be rendered between questions. (optional) (Important: Be sure to use Extra:, not EXTRA:)

 Q:Who is the fifth avatar of Vishnu?